Logo

 Closely scrutinized by Democrats, Benjamin Harrison's reputation was largely intact when he left the White House.

-Benjamin Harrison's presidency belongs properly to the 19th century, but he "clearly pointed the way" to the modern presidency that would emerge under William McKinley.
+Benjamin Harrison's presidency belongs properly to the 19th century, but he "clearly pointed the way" to the modern presidency that emerged under William McKinley.

-The bipartisan Sherman Anti-Trust Act signed into law by Benjamin Harrison remains in effect over 120 years later and was the most important legislation passed by the Fifty-first Congress.
+The bipartisan Sherman Antitrust Act Benjamin Harrison signed into law remains in effect and was the most important legislation the 51st Congress passed.

 Benjamin Harrison was featured on the five-dollar National Bank Notes from the third charter period, beginning in 1902.